Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Taxes

-Increasing the value of your home is great, but higher valuations may result in increased property taxes.
-While this likely won’t happen immediately following your renovation, it’s possible that you might see a tax bump the next time your house is assessed.
-Assessment schedules vary from state to state, but they usually occur every one to five years.
-Check with your local tax department to see how frequently properties in your area are assessed.
+It's great to increase the value of your home, but higher valuations can lead to increased property taxes.
+You likely won't see this immediately, but you might see a bump the next time your house is assessed.
+Assessment schedules vary, but they usually occur every one to five years.
+It's smart to check with your local tax department to see how frequently properties in your area are assessed.

 Permits

-Building permits can range between $50 to $300 for small plumbing and electrical jobs and $500 to $2,000 for bigger, full-scale renovations.
-Fees vary based on square footage, a flat rate, or construction value.
-Permit approval and issuance can take approximately two weeks.
+Building permits are a necessary part of the process.
+Fees can range between $50 to $300 for small plumbing and electrical jobs, and $500 to $2,000 for bigger, full-scale renovations.
+These fees vary based on square footage, flat rates, or construction value.
+You should also plan for time, as permit approval and issuance can take approximately two weeks.

 Labor

-Labor costs are a substantial expense that must be included in your budget from the onset.
-Types of contractors you might use include architects, engineers, electricians, plumbers, drywallers, interior designers, and the list goes on.
+Labor is a substantial expense you must include in your budget from the start.
+You might need architects, engineers, drywallers, interior designers, and more.
 Electricians and plumbers alone will make up around 10 to 20% of your labor budget.

 Surprises